-One's conduct and actions should always be in accordance with the Code of Conduct thus be observant and act accordingly to reduce the risk of breach of the Code of Conduct.
-If a breach has occurred, it is expected to inform employees or management at the Palme Center as soon as possible.
+One's conduct and actions should always be in accordance with the Code of Conduct thus be observant and act accordingly to reduce the risk violations.
+If a breach has occurred, the Palme Center's management or responsible programme manager should be inform as soon as possible.

-In other steering documents the fundamental vision and goals of the Palme Center should be regarded as an integral part of the Code of Conduct.
-These include Palme Center's Statutes, organisational policy, gender equality policy, anti-corruption policy, environmental and climate policy, conflict awareness policy and safety instructions for travel.
+In other steering documents the basic vision and goals of the Palme Center are stated, and these should be regarded as an integral part of the Code of Conduct.
+It includes the Statues of the Palme Center, our Operational policy, our Safety when travelling instruction and the policies for our cross-cutting issues; Gender and equality, Environment and climate, Conflict sensibility and Anti-corruption.